Current Journey

 Resolution Brewing

-Soft, luscious mouthfeel with Citra, El Dorado, and Mosaic hops creating notes of mango creamsicle and pineapple.
+Soft, luscious mouthfeel with Citra, El Dorado, and Mosaic hops creating notes of mango creamcicle and pineapple.
 Double dry-hopped perfection.

 German Kölsch